george-shilovsky/quickforge-docs/docs/SmartConeTrace/index.md

 - [Usage](usage.md) — How to use the component and functions
 - [Reference](reference.md) — Parameters and result structure
 - [Examples](examples.md) — Use cases like AI vision and scanning

----

-## 📜 License

-This plugin is released under the MIT license.
-You are free to use it in both personal and commercial projects.

----

-Made with ❤️ for Blueprint creators.